temporalio/documentation/docs/server/namespaces.md

 ## Automatic Forwarding on Namespaces

-Temporal supports automatic forwarding of Start, Signal, and Query requests to the active cluster.
-This feature must be enabled through a dynamic conflict flag for the given namespace.
+Temporal supports automatic forwarding of Start, Signal, and Query requests to the active Cluster.
+This feature must be enabled through a dynamic conflict flag for the given Namespace.

 Once enabled, these Tasks will be sent to the Parent Task Queue partition that matches that namespace, if it exists.